As you know, I’ve been slowly working on the nursery. I saw this basket at a thrift store for $1…

 Then I made a basket liner out of a nice, thick piece of white woven fabric I’ve had in my stash for years.

-But the one that got me thinking was THIS ONE, which suggests draping the fabric onto the outside of the basket and pinning it all to give you the shape you need.
+I read a tutorial that suggested draping the fabric onto the outside of the basket and pinning it all to give you the shape you need.
 Since my basket has sloping sides, I thought this sounded easier than trying to get the right angles and sew several pieces together.

 So I turned my basket upside down and pinned the fabric tight around the corners.
 I forgot to take a picture when I was making the actual basket, but here’s a little demonstration of how it’s done: